 For full details of who is eligible to apply and any exclusions take a look at our Who is Eligible page.

 Our judging panel, which includes John Chambers (ARA), Claire Adler (Independent/HLF), and Paul Sugden (TWA), will assess each application across three primary areas:

 - Research impact

-Further guidance on what the judges are looking at across each of these areas is provided within the Grant Application Form.
+Further guidance on what the judges will be looking for across each of these areas can be found in the Grant Application Form.

 Click below to find out how to apply and download our Grant application form.
-All applications must be submitted by 31st August 2016 and winners will be announced on 19th September.
+All applications must be submitted by 11.59pm on 7th July 2017 and winners will be announced on the TWA blog on 24th July.